aoyshi/Machine-Leaning-Basics/probability/density estimation/non-parametric/kernel density estimation/README.md

 # Kernel Density Estimation
 # (Parzen-Rosenblatt Window Estimation)

+## What is it?
+  * KDE is a technique that lets you create a smooth curve given a set of data from an unknown distribution, helping to visualize just the “shape” of some data, instead of just a discrete histogram.
+KDE creates an estimate of the underlying distribution.\

+### Kernel Function K(u)
+  * The KDE is calculated by weighting the distances of all the data points we’ve seen for each location.
+If we’ve seen more points nearby, the estimate is higher, indicating the probability of seeing a point at that location.
+  * The Kernel function determines how the point distances are weighted, which determine how much the data points surrounding a location contribute to the estimation at that location.
+Kernel curves exist for each location on the kDE curve and are bell-shaped (like a minima)
+  * The concept of weighting the distances of our observations from a particular point, x, can be expressed mathematically as follows:

+\hat{f}(x) = \sum_{observations}^{}{K(\frac{x - observation}{bandwidth})}
+f
+^
+​	 (x)=
+observations
+∑
+​	 K(
+bandwidth
+x−observation
+​	 )
+The variable K represents the kernel function.
+Using different kernel functions will produce different estimates.

+### Bandwidth (h)
+  * KDE algorithm takes one parameter, bandwidth h, that affects how “smooth” the resulting curve is.\
+  * Changing the bandwidth changes the shape of the kernel: a lower bandwidth means only points very close to the current position are given any weight, which leads to the estimate looking squiggly; a higher bandwidth means a shallow kernel where distant points can contribute.

+Move your mouse over the graphic to see how the data points contribute to the estimation — the “brighter” a selection is, the more likely that location is.
+The red curve indicates how the point distances are weighted, and is called the kernel function.
+The points are colored according to this function.

 ### Helpful Links:
 1. Interactive explanation of KDE: https://mathisonian.github.io/kde/
 2. Most comprehensive guide on KDE: https://sebastianraschka.com/Articles/2014_kernel_density_est.html